koctz34/qw-ca-mod/README.md

-# CA and QW Mod
+# CA, QR and QW Mod

 A mod that expands the rping experience.

-The developer of this fork is not the creator of ca-mod or qw-mod.
+The developer of this fork is not the creator of ca-mod, qr-mod or qw-mod.